 This is a data collection and reporting tool to support child health services during the COVID-19 pandemic.
-We ask representatives, such as the paediatric clinical lead, to respond on behalf of their Trust or Health Board on a weekly basis.
-Find out more about this project and see top level results.
+We asked representatives, such as the paediatric clinical lead, to respond on behalf of their Trust or Health Board on a weekly basis.

 Registering and accessing the data capture system